 1 – Social environment – The people you spend the most time with both at work and at play.

-2 – Cultural environment – This is a tricky area because you may go up against beliefs that have been in place for many years and quite possibly your entire life.
+2 – Cultural background – This is a tricky area because you may go up against beliefs that have been in place for many years and quite possibly your entire life.

 3 – Intellectual environment – This is the information you take in from all sources including TV, social media, books & magazines, podcast, music, movies, and etc.